 Suffocation through Selfishness

 I’ve been so selfish.
 Jealous.
 Of others’ successes over mine.
 I worry.
 I’m anxious.
 I doubt.
 I despair.
 Why?
 Because of I have not double downed on gratitude.
 I failed to always puts the big scope, the greater picture, in front of me.
 Life is like a mural.
 If you look at it too closely or only in portions you see ugliness.

 Gratitude allows us to see our lives as chapter of a grander story.
 A good story.
 A beautiful story.
 A true story.
 I did not intend to write this post I don’t even know how these words are forming in my mind this is just me talking it out my feelings my gratitude now my sincere regret for being selfish and ungrateful.
 I’m just an instrument these are not my own words.
 These are His words.

 Growth with Gratitude

 I’ve been crying tears of joy this whole time I’ve been composing this post.
 That’s just so crazy for me to think about.
 The last day and a half I’ve experienced tangibility with the divine I can’t describe in words.
 But I do know that I am thankful.
-I am thriving since breathing since being more intentionally grateful.
+I am thriving since being more intentionally grateful.